Request Free Consultation

 Factors that Influence Car Accident Concussion Settlement Amounts

 Several factors help determine damages for a concussion sustained in a car accident.
 The most important thing to keep in mind is that the symptoms of concussions and other forms of TBI can persist for months, years, and even a lifetime, so they should never be undervalued in a car accident claim.
+Securing a fair settlement for TBI is essential to ensure long-term support and recovery.

 The factors that influence concussion damages include: